AWIS Announces Life Sciences Trailblazer Dr. Susan Windham-Bannister as National Governing Board President

 Dr. Windham-Bannister has been recognized for her achievements by the Boston Globe as one of the “10 Most Influential Women in Biotech” and by Boston Magazine as one of the “50 Most Powerful Women in Boston.”
 She has co-authored two books: Competitive Strategy for Health Care Organizations, and Medicaid and Other Experiments in State Health Policy.
 She also has written numerous articles on competition in today’s health care marketplace and is a frequent speaker at national and international life sciences conferences.
 Dr. Windham-Bannister received a B.A. from Wellesley College, a Doctorate in Health Policy and Management from the Florence Heller School at Brandeis University, and a Doctor of Science from Worcester Polytechnic Institute (honoris causa).
 She served as a post-doctoral fellow at Harvard University’s John F. Kennedy School and as a Fellow in the Center for Science and Policy (CSAP) at Cambridge University, Cambridge, England.
 Dr. Windham-Bannister completed her doctoral work at the Heller School under a fellowship from the Ford Foundation.

-The Association for Women in Science (AWIS) is a global network with 80 grassroots chapters and affiliates connecting more than 100,000 professionals in STEM with members, allies and supporters worldwide.
-Founded in 1971, AWIS has been the leading advocate for women in science, technology, engineering, and mathematics (STEM) to achieve business growth, social change, and innovation.
-To learn more, visit www.awis.org and www.stemtomarket.org and follow @AWISNational and @stemtomarket on Twitter and Facebook.
+The Association for Women in Science (AWIS) impacts more than 100,000 members, allies and supporters worldwide.
+Founded in 1971, AWIS has been the leading advocate for women in science, and related STEM fields, to achieve business growth, social change, and innovation.
+We are dedicated to driving excellence in STEM by achieving equity and full participation of women in all disciplines and across all employment sectors.
+To learn more, visit www.awis.org and @AWISNational.